The integration of FastAPI and Django ORM

 return instance

-q_id: int = Path(..., description="get question from db")
+async def retrieve_question(q_id: int = Path(..., description="get question from db")):

-return retrieve_object(Question, q_id)
+return await retrieve_object(Question, q_id)

-def retrieve_choice(c_id: int = Path(..., description="get choice from db")):
+async def retrieve_choice(c_id: int = Path(..., description="get choice from db")):

-return retrieve_object(Choice, c_id)
+return await retrieve_object(Choice, c_id)

-def retrieve_questions():
+async def retrieve_questions():

-def retrieve_choices():
+async def retrieve_choices():

 routers